At some point, you will have to store your electric scooter.

 There are scooters with removable batteries, and scooters where removing the battery is relatively easy.

 If any of those is the case with your scooter, it’s a good idea to remove the battery from your scooter before storing it, and storing the battery separately.
-This reduces the risk of battery fires and damages.

-Clean and dry your scooter before storing it
+Clean your electric scooter

 It is generally a great idea to clean your scooter often.
-Not just because it will look better, but it will likely increase its lifespan.

 It is even more important to clean it before storing it for a longer period.

-More importantly, getting rid of any dirt and water will help you prevent corrosion.
 If water or some other corrosive agent ends up on or inside your scooter, it can cause rust or damage to the electronics.

 Turn your scooter off